 Cloud accounting software is the perfect solution to small business bookkeeping.
-There are many benefits of cloud accounting, including no longer being tied to your desk, cloud accounting software all

 QuickBooks Online is an industry-leading cloud-based solution for any small business.
 Learn more about cloud-based accounting software below.

 Cloud-based accounting software is based in the “cloud” rather than installed on your desktop or manually maintained in ledgers and journals.
 The software for cloud accounting is hosted on a remote server instead of a server on your business’ premises.
 Your accounting data is sent to the cloud, processed on the remote server, and then sent back for you to access.